 Qingming Festival Food

 During the Qingming Festival, people only eat food once they have already offered food to the ancestors.
-The day before the Tomb Sweeping Day is the traditional Chinese Cold Food Day.
-Eventually, the two festivals have become one.
+The day before Tomb Sweeping Day is the traditional Chinese Cold Food Day.
+Eventually, the two festivals become one.
 On Cold Food Day, people avoid cooking using fire and prefer to eat cold food.
 People do this on the Qingming Festival day as well.

 Even so, different countries have different foods set aside for the Qingming Festival.
 The primary Qingming festival foods are peach blossom porridge with rice in it, Qingming snails, sweet green rice balls, crispy cakes, and eggs.
-All these delicacies are cooked a day or two before the festival so that people can eat while cold or recreate it during the holiday.
+All these delicacies are cooked a day or two before the festival so that people can eat them while cold or recreate it during the holiday.

-History of Qingming Festival
+History of the Qingming Festival

-Most historical documents record that the Qingming Festival was first held to pay homage to a loyal man whose name was Jie Zitui, living in the Spring and Autumn Period.
+Most historical documents record that the Qingming Festival was first held to pay homage to a loyal man name Jie Zitui, living in the Spring and Autumn Periods.
 He cut a part of meat from his leg to rescue his hungry master when he was exiled when the crown was endangered.
 When the master/lord returned to his position about 19 years later, he forgot about his loyal servant, Jie.
 However, as time went by, he chose to reward his servant.

 At the time, Jie and his mother went up to a mountain and blocked themself there.
 To find Jie, the lord ordered his other servants to set the mountain on fire.
 His efforts were in vain, and a few days later, he found Jie and his mother died.
 To commemorate the day that Jie died, the Cold Food (Hanshi) Festival came into being.